Exitare/VAE-Subtype-Sample-Generation/readme.md

     based on encoding of all TCGA sample use gene expression data type only

+2022-08-03
+file prepped with 8009 samples and 99 subtypes labels encoded to /VAE-Subtype-Sample-Generation/data on Exacloud

 2022-08-02
 sbatch sample_gen.sh -lt 1000 -p v00 --data data/BRCA_feat_ntrsct_25.tsv
 sbatch sample_gen.sh 1000 v0.1 path_to_file